-- Casablanca is a classic example, proving that Tropes Are Not Bad.
-It's equal parts romance, Film Noir, spy thriller, and war drama, though the romance portion tends to be remembered the most.
+- Casablanca: It's equal parts romance, Film Noir, spy thriller, and war drama, though the romance portion tends to be remembered the most.

 - Sucker Punch is a Mind Screw that's All Just a Dream except you're not sure just whose dream it is with an Imagine Spot inside an Imagine Spot mixing together over the top action sequences reminiscent of every anime and video game you've ever seen, the fifties, and Bedlam House escape drama.
 It defies genre.